-FairShares is a three-step methodology for social enterprise development supported by:
+The FairShares Model is a philosophy and methodology for co-operative social enterprise development supported by:

-They were all created during a research programme on democratising charities, co-operatives and social enterprises involving academics at Sheffield Hallam University and Manchester Metropolitan University in the UK.
-The model promotes a new approach to capital allocation that recognises entrepreneurial, labour and user activities as well as financial contributions.
-This gives more stakeholders a fairer share of the wealth created by a business.
+They were initiated through a research programme on democratising charities, co-operatives and social enterprises involving academics at Sheffield Hallam University and Manchester Metropolitan University in the UK, and developed as part of an EU Erasmus+ project to create FairShares Labs.
+The model promotes cooperative social entrepreneurship that recognises and enfranchises the providers of different types of capital contribution.

 Memberships (and shares in companies and cooperatives) can be offered to investors of natural, human, social, intellectual, economic, financial capital.
 In practice, this means redesigning companies, cooperatives, associations and partnership to fully recognise and reward enterprise founders, workforce members, users/customers and the creators/providers of financial capital.
 We recognise that wealth comes from the quality of the interactions between the producers and users of various products and services, and not from the provision of financial capital.

 First, we devised a set of values and principles based on a definition of social enterprise created in January 2012 by Social Enterprise International Ltd. We link these values and principles to key questions for enterprise incubation and development.

 Second, we identify who is best able to answer each question to develop a design philosophy and governance model.
 Social auditing and diagnostic tools can help develop the architecture for ongoing development of ownership, governance and management systems.

 Lastly, to encourage the social systems to endure, we apply the design principles to model constitutions for companies, co-operatives, associations and partnerships.
 The model constitutions provide a kind of social DNA for the replication of the five principles by implementing them through new approaches to ownership, governance and management.
 We believe these systems will make it easier to achieve UN 2030 sustainable development goals.